GoogleChrome/web.dev/src/site/content/en/learn/accessibility/images/index.md

 When you use `<svg>` elements inline, however, you need to pay attention to accessibility.

-First, since SVGs are semantically code, an AT will skip over them by default.
+First, since SVGs are semantically coded, AT will skip over them by default.
-If you have a decorative image, this is not an issue&mdash;the AT will ignore them as intended.
-But if you have an informative image, an ARIA `<role="img">` needs to be added to the pattern for the AT to recognize it as an image.
+If you have a decorative image, this is not an issue&mdash;the AT will ignore it as intended.
+But if you have an informative image, an ARIA `role="img"` needs to be added to the pattern for the AT to recognize it as an image.

 Second, `<svg>` elements do not use the `alt` attribute, so